ecawthorne/SDTextAdventure/README.txt

 -Fixed exception that was occuring when certain certain special characters were entered as input

 KNOWN BUG(S):
-+Possible reason: new boolean added but not updated.
 -Inventory command missing.
 -Item pickup glitch.
 -Item drop glitch.